SMSpp-Project/BundleSolver/README.md

 ## Getting started

-These instructions will let you build MCFBlock and MCFSolver on your system.
+These instructions will let you build the `BundleSolver` module on your system.

 ### Requirements